veryyoldman/nai-t5-wrapper/README.md

 ckpt/goog-t5-v1.1-small-bf16/spiece.model # Sentencepiece model for T5 tokenization
 ```

+[`t5_serialize.py`](scripts/t5_serialize.py) supports also an `--encdec` option to export encoder-decoder weights,
+and a `--dtensor` option to export the checkpoint as a distributed checkpoint (which can be loaded in pytorch without further dependencies).

 Google's T5 checkpoints were originally distributed in bfloat16.
 Huggingface distributes them in float32, perhaps for compatibility reasons, but there is no extra precision in these larger checkpoints.
-The range of values in the weights is not excessive, so should cast to float16 without much damage.
+The range of values in the weights is not excessive, so should cast to float16 comfortably.

+**FSDP**:
+[`t5_serialize_dtensor.py`](scripts/t5_serialize_dtensor.py) supports loading a tensorizer checkpoint and converting it into a _sharded_ distributed tensor checkpoint.
+This enables multi-device deployments to load just their own shard of the weights, for FSDP-sharded inference.

 ## Usage